California wildfires in San Diego force evacuations

 Officials have ordered at least 20,000 people to leave their homes.

-In Carlsbad, a condominium complex and four residences were destroyed.'Tinder dry'
+In Carlsbad, a condominium complex and four residences were destroyed.

 The Legoland theme park in Carlsbad was closed due to power surges, while San Onofre nuclear power plant briefly evacuated non-essential staff as a precautionary measure.